revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -----------

-3. Tell me about a feature you were responsible for developing in your group work.
+3.Tell me about a feature you were responsible for developing in your group work.

 <details markdown="1">
 <summary> Show Answer </summary>